sustainable-computing-io/kepler-doc/docs/design/metrics.md

     RAPL package energy is typically the PP0 + PP1, but PP1 counter may or may not account for all energy usage by uncore components.
 Therefore, package energy consumption may be higher than core + uncore.

-    When `RAPL`_ is not available, kepler might estimate this metric using the model server.
+    When [RAPL][3] is not available, kepler might estimate this metric using the model server.

 - **kepler_container_other_joules_total** (Counter)
     This measures the cumulative energy consumption on other host components besides the CPU and DRAM.